CAP 211 - Interactive Design and Game Development

 - What is an avatar in a game?

-- Explain the four kinds of perspective discussed in chapter 2 of Rollings and Adams.
+- Explain these four kinds of perspective in a game:

 - Why are realistic and abstract approaches only two points on a spectrum instead of being two mutually exclusive alternatives?